CaptivatinCoder/Misinformation-Detection-Agent-System/README.md

 ## 5. Key ADK Concepts Demonstrated

-This project intentionally covers **more than three** core features from the course:
+The project makes use of the following ADK concepts:

 1. **Multi-Agent System**
    - 4 sub‑agents + orchestrator, combining parallel and sequential flows.